stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

     We also need to add the indent on the final line (<code>+ prefix</code>) since <code>textwrap.indent()</code> won't indent a blank line with nothing after it:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="6">
-    The docstring AST node will be first entry in the <code>ast.FunctionDef</code> node's <code>body</code> field:
+    The docstring AST node will be the first entry in the <code>ast.FunctionDef</code> node's <code>body</code> field:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="7">
-    Since AST nodes all store references to their line numbers in the source code, which we didn't specify, we fix them for all nodes in this subtree after making the insertion:
+    Since AST nodes store references to their line numbers in the source code, we fix them for all nodes in this subtree after making the insertion:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="8">
     The <code>_visit_helper()</code> method will call <code>_handle_missing_docstring()</code> and make sure we perform a complete traversal: